dockersamples/global-2018-hol/beginner-linux/part-one.md

 ![Docker container exec command](../images/ops-basics-exec.svg)

 Now you are starting to see some of the important concepts of containers.
-In the next exercise we will start to see how you can create your own Docker images and how to use a Dockerfile to standardize images such that you can create larger, more complex images in a simple, automated manner.
+In the next exercise, we will start to see how you can create your own Docker images and how to use a Dockerfile to standardize images such that you can create larger, more complex images in a simple, automated manner.

 ### 1.3 Terminology
 In the last section, you saw a lot of Docker-specific jargon which might be confusing to some.
 So before you go further, let's clarify some terminology that is used frequently in the Docker ecosystem.

-- *Images* - The file system and configuration of our application which are used to create containers.
+- *Images* - The file system and configuration of our application which is used to create containers.
 To find out more about a Docker image, run `docker image inspect alpine`.
 In the demo above, you used the `docker image pull` command to download the **alpine** image.
 When you executed the command `docker container run hello-world`, it also did a `docker image pull` behind the scenes to download the **hello-world** image.
 - *Containers* - Running instances of Docker images &mdash; containers run the actual applications.
 A container includes an application and all of its dependencies.
-It shares the kernel with other containers, and runs as an isolated process in user space on the host OS.
-You created a container using `docker run` which you did using the alpine image that you downloaded.
+It shares the kernel with other containers and runs as an isolated process in user space on the host OS.
+You created a container using `docker run` which you did use the alpine image that you downloaded.
 A list of running containers can be seen using the `docker container ls` command.
-- *Docker daemon* - The background service running on the host that manages building, running and distributing Docker containers.
+- *Docker daemon* - The background service running on the host that manages the building, running and distributing Docker containers.
 - *Docker client* - The command line tool that allows the user to interact with the Docker daemon.
 - *Docker Store* - Store is, among other things, a [registry](https://store.docker.com/) of Docker images.
 You can think of the registry as a directory of all available Docker images.